 For more information about the Jazz Studies Concentration, click here.

-No. We offer concentrations in Jazz Studies and Sacred Music for those interested in these specific areas of study, but the majority of our Music majors work towards the general B.A. in Music degree.
+No. We offer concentrations in Jazz Studies and Liturgical Music for those interested in these specific areas of study, but the majority of our Music majors work towards the general B.A. in Music degree.
 Please click here for more information.

 Yes, and if that is the case, we encourage you to explore the many ensemble and course opportunities that will still be available to you at Loyola.